 Where Are Studded Boots Best Used?

 Ice, slippery rocks, wet grass, and muddy areas require additional help when wading through them.
-Here, felt and rubber alone usually fail.
-Studded felt wading boots are the best combination to use in a rocky river bed, while the rubber soles with studs are your best bet against ice during winter fishing.
+Here, felt or rubber sole alone usually fail.
+Felt studded wading boots are the best combination to use in a rocky river bed, while the rubber sole boots with studs are your best bet against ice during winter fishing.

 Where Studs Are Better Avoided?